Tuesday: 4-7 p.m.

 What happens if I need to cancel?

 Reservations can be cancelled on the day of when the branch opens, or any time before.
-Any reservations cancelled later than this will result in a one month block from using the studio.
+Any reservations cancelled later than this will result in a 2 week ban from using the studio.

 How can I make a reservation?